Find Johnson County Iowa Public Records: Free Search

 • Any records between 1921 and 1941 (birth and death alike) must be requested with the Iowa Department of Public Health.

-How To Review Property Records & Taxes in Johnson County Iowa for Free
+How To Check Property Records & Taxes in Johnson County Iowa (Free)

 Users can perform searches using different criteria, depending on the information they have available about a property: owner’s name, parcel ID, etc. The results will display detailed information about any property, including whether their taxes are up-to-date.